 Sub No. Name(s) Organisation Summary of Submission Comments in response 'Facilitate information sharing' - supports the establishment of a Regional Walking Forum.
 'Improve information for walking' - supports in principle but feels that an online 'journey planner' will be expensive and have limited use.
 Suggests local walking maps (hard copies and online) would be more useful.
-Noted.
 Recent technology advances mean that this type of application is relatively affordable compared with the existing Metlink journey planner.
 An online journey planning facility has many advantages over hard copy only maps, although we expect there will be a continued need for local hard copy maps produced by TAs.
 10 Richard Herbert (individual) 'Improve the pedestrian network' Would like to see additional actions with GW responsibility to: develop strategies for walking networks through Regional parks and adjacent crown owned land; provide a region wide walking network plan to integrate TA initiatives and continue cross-boundary walkways; and utilise existing river, rail and road corridors as walking routes.
 This plan is an implementation plan of the regional land transport strategy and as such has a focus on walking for transport purposes.
 However, we recognise that regional parks can provide direct connections and alternative off road routes for walking trips.
 The region's parks and recreational strategies and plans are the appropriate place for these issues to be addressed.
 Improving integration of regional parks with walking routes and local open space will be addressed via the upcoming Regional Parks review.
 'Improve pedestrian access to railway stations' Unclear from the plan what the proposed improvements are.
 Seeks more park and ride (particularly at Takapu Road, level access between platforms and trains, and upgraded pedestrian overbridge walkway facilities.
-'Provide for pedestrians in land development' supports the structure plan approach to land use durablements which areases for a provide for pedestrian.
 The audit reports carried out on the region's railway stations include detailed description of the deficiencies and recommended improvements for each station.
 This action area seeks to progress implementation of the audit report recommendations.
-Noted.
-DOCS-#545065-V1 development which ensures for example inclusion of local facilities and amenities within a 10 minute walk of new residences 'Encourage walking to school' - supports this action Walking school buses are included under this action area -
+'Provide for pedestrians in land development' supports the structure plan approach to land use development which ensures for example inclusion of local facilities and amenities within a 10 minute walk of new residences - Noted.
+'Encourage walking to school' - supports this action Walking school buses are included under this action area -